How Many Keywords Should You Use for SEO

 How Many Keywords Should I Use for SEO?

-With countless opinions and many debate lords that saturate the internet (and in the end, it’s not absurd that it happens this way because Google doesn’t indicate anything specifically), we have curated insights from renowned SEO specialists and incorporated the perspective of a reputable company in the field.
+With countless opinions and debate lords saturating the Internet (and in the end, it’s not absurd that it happens this way because Google doesn’t indicate anything specifically), we have curated insights from renowned SEO specialists and incorporated the perspective of a reputable company in the field.

 1. Rand Fishkin